The Silence in Black and White: Music and lyrics

-Release
+Release and promotion

-In May and June 2004, the band went on tour with Alexisonfire, Silverstein, and Emery.
+In May and June 2004, the band went on tour with Alexisonfire, Silverstein and Emery.
 It was released on June 8, 2004 through Victory Records.
 The album was the label's highest selling debut at the time of its release.
 Two music videos were produced, one for "Ohio is For Lovers" in 2004, and one for "Niki FM" in 2005.
 They went on an East Coast US tour with Bayside, Burning Bright and the Break in September 2004.
 In November and December 2004, the band supported A Static Lullaby on their headlining US tour.

 Hawthorne Heights embarked on their first headlining US tour in January 2005 with Number One Fan and labelmates Spitalfield and the Black Maria.
 In February and March 2005, the group supported Sugarcult on the US Take Action Tour.
 In May 2005, they shot a music video for "Niki FM" with director Major Lightner.
 A two-disc CD and DVD special edition was released on June 14, 2005, containing demo and acoustic versions of the tracks, live performances, and a documentary with footage of the band.
 "Niki FM" was released to radio on September 27, 2005.

+Artwork

+The album's cover artwork has been described as having "a classic Game Boy-esque puke green" tint.